-In one of the largest public consultations held in South Australia on disabilityrelated matters, the Autistic and autism communities shared their experiences to support co-designing the Strategy, with over 1,200 submissions received throughout the consultation process.
+In one of the largest public consultations held in South Australia on disability-related matters, the Autistic and autism communities shared their experiences to support co-designing the Strategy, with over 1,200 submissions received throughout the consultation process.

-During the 12 week consultation period, the Government of South Australia actively engaged with the State's diverse community of Autistic people, families, carers, guardians, service providers, the disability sector, peak bodies, the public sector, and the broader community.
+During the 12 week consultation period, the South Australian Government actively engaged with the State's diverse community of Autistic people, families, carers, guardians, service providers, the disability sector, peak bodies, the public sector, and the broader community.